bishnuthapako/Phase-1-Project-Random-Picture/README.md

 ## UpComing Changes

-- Upgrade the design tamplete.
+- Upgrade the design tamplete using Bootstrap 5.
 - Include the additional button to generate random picture of Male/Female seperately.

-- Making the attractive design and more accessable features.
+- More accessable features.
+- Filter the names